Government Reinstates Ban on Non-Filers' Purchase of Property

 Association of Builders and Developers (ABAD) Chairman Arif Jeewa said that according to his assessment 20% to 25% of property buyers in Pakistan are overseas Pakistanis who either invest directly in the country or buy through their family and friends.
 He further stated, ""We are hoping the business would pick up speed again with the government reconsidering its decision on nontax filers.
 The investment from overseas Pakistanis had almost stopped in the sector."

-What are your views about imposing the ban on non-filers of income tax returns again?
+What are your views about the withdrawal of the ban on non-filers of income tax returns?
 Do you consider it a positive step for the betterment of Pakistan real estate sector or not?
 Share your views with us through comments section.